SomebodyNew2/SCP-XXXX/Improvements/Recommendations for the final piece.md

 ### 2. **Clarify the Loop Mechanism with the Engineer as Anchor**

-This is a brilliant way to tie the past (SCP-5000 and the Civil War) to the present (the current status of SCP-XXXX).
+Tie the past (SCP-5000 and the Civil War) to the present (the current status of SCP-XXXX).
 If the **Engineer is the last consistent anchor** across timelines, we could do the following:

 - Reveal the loops gradually through broken logs, partial reconstructions, or fractured dreams.